Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: BCFL Reference Architecture

-\paragraph{Client Selection} In client selection, it is necessary to manage the trainers for each round based on the evaluation results. after the aggregator performs client selection in a specific round, the system must register the wallet addresses of the trainers who can access the system.
-The function must be configured so that the trainers can check it.
-Trainers will be able to check if they are valid trainers at the start of the round, and after receiving the status value, they can decide if they can participate in the BCFL process further.
+In client selection, managing the trainers for each round based on evaluation results is essential.
+After the aggregator performs client selection in a specific round, the system needs to register the wallet addresses of eligible trainers.
+This function should be set up such that the trainers can easily verify it.
+At the start of the round, trainers can check their status to see if they are valid participants, and based on the status value they receive, they can decide whether to continue participating in the BCFL process.